AbsoluteRadiance/Dx2-Database/README.md

 # Dx2DB
-Databases and images for Dx2.
-Feel free to use in any project.
+Databases and images for Dx2Companion R and the Dx2 Wiki.